 Schedule a Free Consultation with an Alexandria, LA Hospital Negligence Lawyer

 If you think you may have a medical malpractice claim against a hospital in Louisiana, we encourage you to contact us for a free consultation.
-To discuss your case with Alexandria hospital negligence lawyer Chris J. Roy, Jr. in confidence, please call 318-413-6731 or tell us how you would like to be contacted online today.
+To discuss your case with Alexandria nursing home negligence lawyer Chris J. Roy, Jr. in confidence, please call 318-413-6731 or tell us how you would like to be contacted online today.